javiddeveloper/deeplinker/Readme.md

 - **Manage clips:** Displays a list of saved clips below each input field and allows users to replace the current input with a saved clip or delete it.
 - **Simple UI:** Easy-to-use interface with a button to save all clips.

-## Setup Instructions
-To run this app, follow these steps:

 ## 🖼️ Screenshot
 <p align="center"> <img src="img.png" alt="DeepLinker Screenshot" width="400"/> </p>